jillesvangurp/kt-search/docs/src/test/kotlin/documentation/projectreadme/readme-outro.md

 For additional details, refer to the build file.

-## Related projects

-There are several libraries that build on kt-search:

-- [kt-search-kts](https://github.com/jillesvangurp/kt-search-kts) - this library combines `kt-search` with `kotlinx-cli` to make scripting really easy.
-Combined with the out of the box support for managing snapshots, creating template mappings, bulk indexing, data-streams, etc. this is the perfect companion to script all your index operations.
-Additionally, it's a great tool to e.g. query your data, or build some health checks against your production indices.
-- [kt-search-logback-appender](https://github.com/jillesvangurp/kt-search-logback-appender) - this is a logback appender that bulk indexes log events straight to elasticsearch.

 ## Compatibility

 The integration tests on GitHub Actions use a **matrix build** that tests everything against Elasticsearch 7 & 8 and Opensearch 1 & 2.